immcantation/alakazam/docs/topics/estimateAbundance.md

 is specified, then clone abundances is determined by the sum of copy numbers within each clonal group.

+uniform
+:   if `TRUE` then uniformly resample each group to the same number of observations.
+If `FALSE` then allow each group to be resampled to its original size or, if specified, `max_size`.

+nboot
+:   number of bootstrap realizations to generate.

+min_n
+:   minimum number of observations to sample.
+A group with less observations than the minimum is excluded.

+max_n
+:   maximum number of observations to sample.
+If `NULL` then no maximum is set.

 ci
 :   confidence interval to calculate; the value must be between 0 and 1.

-nboot
-:   number of bootstrap realizations to generate.

-progress
-:   if `TRUE` show a progress bar.